ignite/cli/docs/guide/hello.md

 ```bash
 ignite scaffold chain github.com/username/hello
 ```
+where:

+* github.com represents a local development repository
+* username is a placeholder, be sure to replace username with your name
+* blog is the name of your chain

-This command creates a Cosmos SDK blockchain called hello in a `hello` directory.
+This command creates a Cosmos SDK blockchain called `hello` in the `hello` directory.
 The source code inside the `hello` directory contains a fully functional ready-to-use blockchain.

 This new blockchain imports standard Cosmos SDK modules, including: